-- Initialize your support request with cPanel support.
+- Initialize your support request with cPanel Technical Support.

-- Authorize cPanel support access to your server, if you allowed it.
+- Authorize cPanel Technical Support access to your server, if you allowed it.

-- Test the SSH connection, if you allowed cPanel support access.
+- Test the SSH connection, if you allowed cPanel Technical Support access.

 - Open a new browser tab to the cPanel Customer Portal for you to complete the ticket request.

-To submit your ticket to cPanel support, you must perform the following steps in the cPanel Customer Portal browser tab:
+To submit your ticket to cPanel Technical Support, you must perform the following steps in the cPanel Customer Portal browser tab: